jonashuang0904/MPC-Exploration/README.md

 ### New Solution Approaches/Methods
 - Particle swarm
 - Multi-start
-- Forward backward sweep with costates (probably indirect method) (probably differential dynamic programming)
+- Forward-backward sweep with costates (probably indirect method) (probably differential dynamic programming)
-- Primal dual problems/feasibility
+- Primal-dual problems/feasibility

 ### Ideas for a Taxonomy
 - Which problem classes can be solved by MPCs?
 - How are these solution approaches/methods defined?
 - What are the differences between them?
-- What arepossible criteria of comparison?
+- What are possible criteria of comparison?
   - convergence
     - local
     - global
   - performance
     - calculation time
-    - numerical precision of the soultion
+    - numerical precision of the solution
-- To which class do our reserach problems belong?
+- To which class do our research problems belong?
-- Which of solution approaches/methods are commonly used for our reserach problem class?
+- Which solution approaches/methods are commonly used for our research problem class?
 - Compare own taxonomy with
   - Slides 2024-04-26-MPC-Overview-Ye.pdf